 Devon Payne-Sturges is an Associate Professor with MIAEH who holds a joint appointment in the Department of Epidemiology and Biostatistics.
 She is energized by the challenge of cumulative environmental health risks and social disparities in environmental health because, says Payne-Sturges, these issues are difficult, complicated and sometimes controversial, from both science and policy perspectives.

 SPH | Room: 2234 L

 Areas of InterestCore Faculty

-Children's Environmental Health; Environmental-Health Disparities; Cumulative Risk; Policy Reform
+Structural Racism and Health; Children's Environmental Health; Environmental Health Disparities; Cumulative Environmental Health Risks and Impacts; Policy Reform

 Devon Payne-Sturges is an Associate Professor with the Maryland Institute for Applied Environmental Health at the University of Maryland School of Public Health.
 She also holds a joint appointment in the Department of Epidemiology and Biostatistics.